kabs-d/KARL-on-Videos/docs/experiment_1_qwen_karl_tradeoff.md

 ## Research Question

-If original video frames are replaced by KARL reconstructions, which Perception Test question types remain answerable by Qwen and which degrade as KARL uses fewer active tokens?
+If original video frames are replaced by KARL reconstructions, which Perception Test question types remain answerable by Qwen2.5-VL-7B-Instruct and which degrade as KARL uses fewer active tokens?

 This direction uses Qwen only as a downstream probe.
 The main object of study is still KARL: how much task-relevant visual information survives at different reconstruction-quality thresholds.